SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-21-wastewater-redux.md

 very large and the practice of medicine and the population being treated changed between the 2 waves.

-So the science wins.
-The use as a prognostic biomarker is somewhat marginal.
+So the science on metagenomics of viral RNA in wastewater wins.
+The pragmatic use as a prognostic biomarker is, alas, somewhat marginal with extremely simple models like these;
+perhaps more sophisticated models will work?

 ---